UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 {: class="table-of-content"}
 * TOC
 {:toc}
-## Team08 Initial Project Proposal

-### Group  Members: Chenda Duan, Zhengtong Liu

-### Topic: DeepFake Generation (with emphasis on image to image translation using GAN)

 ## What is deepfake?
 What is [deepfake](https://en.wikipedia.org/wiki/Deepfake/)?
 It is a newly emerged term created by some reddit users.
 In short, it refers to using [deep learning](https://en.wikipedia.org/wiki/Deep_learning) to generate "fake" images, which look like photos captured in the real world but is not.

 The most heated use of deep fake is to do the face swapping, whichis the subset of a broader definition called "deepfake generation".
 As you might see in recent years, more and more people get access to well-performed deep fake algorithms and create funny, weird images that might even cause problems.

-Here is an example of using deepfake generation ([imgsrc](https://news.artnet.com/art-world/mona-lisa-deepfake-video-1561600/))
+Here is an example of using deepfake generation:

 ![deepfake example]({{ '/assets/images/group08deepfake/Mona-Lisa-deepfake.png' | relative_url }})
 {: style="width: 800; max-width: 150%;"}
 *Fig 1.
 A example of deepfake generation.
 (Image source: <https://news.artnet.com/art-world/mona-lisa-deepfake-video-1561600>)*